seriouslyjames/8_Weeks_SQL_Challenge/Case Study 1/C1_Solutions.md

 ### 8. What is the total items and amount spent for each member before they became a member?

+- Create a temp table with a CTE
+- Within the CTE, use `WHERE` to filter for data with 'order_date' being before 'join_date'
+- In the query, use `COUNT` to return the number of items they've ordered and `SUM` to return the amount spent per customer
 ```sql
 WITH cte AS (
 	SELECT